cn0047/vo/README.md

 // Now you can use magic methods and get values from your VO.
 $secretAgentName = $secretAgent->getName();
 $secretAgentEmail = $secretAgent->getEmail();
-// Also you can pass this VO as parameter
+// Also you can pass this VO as parameter.
 $controller->doSomethingWithSecretAgent($secretAgent);
 ````